 As well as my own clients, I work as an Associate.
 I regularly return to Roffey Park as part of their Faculty for the MSc in People and Organisational Development.
 I also work with London Business School as a Programme Director and with Mayvin Consulting.
 For my own development, I meet with my Coaching and Practice Supervisor every month, as well as regularly attending personal development workshops.

 I have an MSc in Leadership and Learning, an ICF accredited coaching qualification, and am qualified to use tools such as MBTI and FIRO-B. I also trained as a teacher of the Hoffman Process.

-I’m currently researching the role of love in leadership and so you might like this workshop on OD and Love on 4 Nov or this one exploring love in organisations more generally on 15 Nov,
+I’m currently researching the role of love in leadership and so you might like to subscribe to my monthly Newsletter here.

 Please do get in touch – I very much look forward to finding out more about you.